KaranChandekar/My100DaysOfCode/Day5/Day5.md

-# Day 4
+# Day 5

-Learnt more in CSS!
+Making website more interactive!

-## Today I learn following CSS properties:
+## Today I work on styling my personal website:

+I used following properties to style my website,

  - What are Favicons?
  - HTML Divs